What Causes Heroin Addiction?

-Heroin is an opioid drug and one of the most dangerous illegal drugs on the street.
+Heroin is an opioid drug and one of the most dangerous illicit drugs on the street.
 The semi-synthetic opiate is a central nervous system depressant and can cause heroin addiction, sometimes within the first couple of uses.
-It can be taken orally, injected, snorted or smoked.
+Heroin can be taken orally, injected, snorted or smoked.
 The drug travels quickly to the brain with these routes of administration.
-Users who inject the drug also put themselves at risk of collapsed veins, contracting HIV or hepatitis and of developing skin abscesses.
+Users who inject the drug also put themselves at risk of collapsed veins, contracting HIV or hepatitis, developing skin abscesses or even overdose.

-Heroin was actually legal in the U.S. for a time, marketed as a non-habit-forming cough suppressant and replacement for morphine.
+Heroin was actually legal in the U.S. for a period of time.
+It was marketed as a non-habit-forming cough suppressant and replacement for morphine.
 Recognizing that heroin was powerfully addicting, Congress in 1924 banned the manufacturing, sale or import of heroin.
-Heroin is derived from morphine which is taken from the opium poppy and is usually seen as a white or brown powder or a black sticky substance known on the street as “Black Tar” heroin.
+Heroin comes from the morphine which originates from the opium poppy plant; the drug usually comes in a white or brown powder or a black sticky substance known on the street as “Black Tar” heroin.

 - Big H

 - Black Pearl

 - Black Tar

 - Brown Crystal

 Heroin is a highly addictive substance, and people often need higher and more frequent doses to prevent withdrawal symptoms.
 A substance use disorder (SUD) develops when the drug use becomes a source of negative issues.
 Issues such as health problems and failure to meet basic responsibilities.